 Chronic degenerative diseases make demands on modern healthcare that herbal medicine could ease.
 Now, the evidence for the benefit of herbal medicines in these conditions is increasing.

 Studies show the use of herbal medicines for these chronic conditions:

 - antibacterial herbs that help combat antimicrobial resistance

 - for the treatment of other conditions including gynaecological disorders

-Altogether, these studies provide good quality evidence for the efficacy of herbal medicines.
+Altogether, these studies provide good quality evidence for the efficacy and benefit of herbal medicines.
 With a possible role in the management of several common chronic conditions.